inemtsev/hugo_blog/content/posts/krakend-writing-plugins.md

 {{< gist inemtsev cc0ca70682d198abf00c0b1a8f246d57 "headerModPlugin.go" >}}

-Some things to notice here.
+Some things to notice here:

 - func main() is not necessary here because it will be ignored, but my IDE was complaining so it's there for decoration :)
- - attachuserid is the parameter we will pass in to the configuration in our krakend.json
+- attachuserid is the parameter we will pass in to the configuration in our krakend.json, we receive it here and assign to **attachUserID**

-Lastly, let's configure our plugin.
+Let's configure our plugin.
 Add the following lines to the root of your configuration:

-{{ < highlight json >}}
+{{< highlight json>}}
  "plugin": {
     "pattern": ".so",
     "folder": "./"